eahefnawy/serverless-mailer/README.md

 - Deploy The Service (`serverless deploy`)
 - Invoke The Function:

-dit the following event data in the `event.json` file with your own data:
+Edit the following event data in the `event.json` file with your own data:

 ```
 {